kilicmu/herin-cli/README.md

 😛 supports for build your typescript or javascript library;

-👻 package through rollup, has very faster feedback then webpack;
+👻 package through rollup, has faster feedback then webpack;

 🙃 we will support more templates or functions;